-The Kayabuki no Sato Folk Museum is located in the traditional thatched-roof village of Kayabuki no Sato, where all attractions are within walking distance, and buses run about once every hour from Miyama’s town center, making it easy to explore the area without a car.
+The Kayabuki no Sato Folk Museum sits in the traditional thatched-roof village of Kayabuki no Sato, where all attractions are easily reached on foot.
+With buses running about once an hour from Miyama’s town center, the area is easy to explore even without a car.

 Kayabuki no Sato Folk Museum